yishn/sinho/README.md

 el.name = "Jane"; // Component will now display "Hello, Jane!"
 ```

-Note that none of the properties are required when constructing the component.
+Note that none of the properties are required to be set when constructing the
+component.

 For reactivity in templates, you need signals instead.
 You can get the signals
 of your properties in `this.props`: